-Many people are deceived into thinking that they can save money and sell their house easily on their own thanks to FSBO websites.
+Many people think they can save money and sell their house easily on their own thanks to FSBO websites.
 These websites help you list your house for sale on your own instead of listing through an agent.
-After your home gets listed on their site, people will contact you, see your house and sometimes you’ll find a buyer.
+Your home will get listed on, people will contact you, see your house and you’ll find a buyer.

 Sounds simple right?